mwojnars/hypertag/README.md

     Let's stick with a Ford: 60000.

 There is a shortcut version "?" of the "try" syntax.
-It can only be used without "else" clauses:
+It can only be used without "else" clauses, to suppress exceptions:

     ? | Price of Opel is $cars['opel'].